alexgutes/Wack-Overflow/README.md

 # About

 Wack Overflow is a barebones clone of popular programming question and answer site Stack Overflow.
-A registred user has the ability to post a question related to programming which all visitors the site are able to view.
+A registred user has the ability to post a question related to programming which all visitors to the site are able to view.

 # How to use